 GETTING STARTED

-Carrier Web is a web-based application that automatically updates itself in real-time based upon OptiSuite activity.
+Carrier Web is a web-based application that automatically updates itself in real time based on OptiSuite activity.
 As currency moves among the various cashpoints (ATMs, Branches, Vaults), Carrier Web will reflect the real-time activity.

 SCREEN RESOLUTION

 Because OptiVLM runs in a browser, the user may choose any valid desktop resolution, and OptiVLM will resize automatically.
-1024x768 resolution and larger is recommended in order to minimize scrolling on some of the screens containing large amounts of information.
+1024x768 resolution and larger is recommended to minimize scrolling on some of the screens containing large amounts of information.

 NAVIGATION TIPS